Pier Pressure (mixtape): Singles

-The first official single from Pier Pressure was "Flowers (Say My Name)", which samples the track of the same name by Sweet Female Attitude and "Say My Name" by Destiny's Child.
+The first official single from Pier Pressure was "Flowers (Say My Name)", which samples the tracks of the same names by Sweet Female Attitude and Destiny's Child respectively.
 It was released on 11 November 2021 and peaked at number 5 on the UK Singles Chart, spending thirteen weeks in the top 40, seventeen weeks in the top 100, with seven of those weeks being in the chart's top 10.

 On 3 February 2022, Davies released the second single, "War", featuring rapper Aitch.
 "War" debuted at number 6 on the UK Singles Chart on 11 February 2022.

 On 4 March 2022, Davies released "Come & Go" as the third single from the mixtape.

 Critical reception

 Pier Pressure was released to generally positive reviews.
 Clash magazine felt the rapper "cement[ed] his position within UK rap's upper echelons".
 Sophie Williams, writing for NME felt Pier Pressure was "fresh" and "fierce".